Global politics / Politique globale Y. Schemeil

 Prof. Yves Schemeil

-Dr. Y. Schemeil is professor of Political Science at the University of Grenoble, Global and Comparative Studies Professor at the Institut Universitaire de France.
-He is active in four fields: international studies and the management of international organizations; anthropology, comparative politics and comparative political thought in Europe, the Middle East, and North-east Asia with a special interest in the archaeology and the universality of concepts and designs; political knowledge and the respective weigh of reason and emotion when making considerate choices; epistemology of the social sciences compared to physics, and the building of a general political science made of all related fields.
-He is also committed to innovative teaching (3 MOOC, 2 online seminars with Japan, 2 flipped classrooms).
+Dr. Y. Schemeil is Professor of Political Science at the University of Grenoble, Global and Comparative Studies Professor at the Institut Universitaire de France.
+He is active in four fields: I) international studies and the management of international organizations; II) anthropology, comparative politics and comparative political thought in Europe, the Middle East and North-east Asia with a special interest in the archaeology and the universality of concepts and designs; III) political knowledge and the respective weigh of reason and emotion when making considerate choices; IV) epistemology of the social sciences compared to physics and the building of a general political science made of all related fields.
+He is also committed to innovative teaching (3 MOOCs, 2 online seminars with Japan, 2 flipped classrooms).
 Keynote speaker in academic and international meetings (ECPR, EGOS), he taught and researched in American universities (UCLA, Berkeley, Chicago, the American University of Paris), Japan (Sophia, Waseda, Keio), Switzerland (Geneva), Egypt and Lebanon.
 Pr.
 Schemeil is a former Vice-President of IPSA and the French PSA and the honorary Director of the Institut d’Etudes Politiques de Grenoble.